EddieMunsonKisses/THIS-IS-MUSIC/README.md

 heyo if you're here from PonyTown; if you're too lazy to check out my main profile (understandable) here's a run-down:

-adult / she-her / aegoromantic
+adult / she-her / aegoromantic / genuinely mentally unwell but too broke to figure out what

 DNI: